How Does Community-Based Drug Rehab Work?

-Pop culture is brimming with references to rehab, in films, books, and comedic monologs, and they have influenced our ideas about what rehab is.
+Pop culture is brimming with references to rehab in films, books, and comedic monologs, and they have influenced our ideas about what rehabilitation really is.
 And the one thing that all of the versions of rehab we see this way is that they are actual physical places.
-Amy Winehouse sang about not wanting to go to rehab, about not wanting to go to a place.

-But sometimes rehab can take place in the community, while the addicted person goes to work and lives in their home and takes care of their cat.
+But sometimes rehab can occur in the community, while the addicted person goes to work and lives in their home and takes care of their cat.

 What does community-based rehab look like?